Buying Assets of a Business: Everything You Need to Know

 Buying the company's assets and avoiding buying the liabilities is just one of many ways a company can purchase another.
 An asset purchase is not limited to buying all the assets; the acquiring company can be selective in the assets it wants to purchase.
 In general, the company buying the assets is in a more favorable position than the company selling its assets.

-While the primary value of buying company assets is avoiding taking on the responsibility of the liabilities, there are certain rules that must be followed to avoid the company being classified as a de facto merger.
+While the primary value of buying company assets is avoiding taking on the responsibility of the liabilities, certain rules must be followed to avoid the company being classified as a de facto merger.

 In a de facto merger, the court of law views and treats the transaction as the companies having merged instead of one company buying the assets of the other company.
 In this case, the purchasing company is held responsible for the other company's liabilities.